Azure-Samples/api-management-schema-import/README.md

 * Iterates through json config file and generates new WSDL file with merged schemas, then It uploads the new WSDL file to the APIM service using HTTP calls.
 * Tools fails on first failure

-### PowerShell tool to upload generated XML Schemas
+### PowerShell tool to generate new XML schemas and upload them to APIM
 This Powershell script(batchXmlSchemaProcessor.ps1) provides the following features:
 * The tool accepts three command line parameters:
     * Full path of json config file that should look like: